circleci/circleci-docs/jekyll/_cci2/defining-multiple-jobs.md

       .....
 ```

-Each job can have a different set of configurations.
-To illustrate this, we use `docker` executor in `build` job and `machine` executor in `deploy_staging` and `deploy_production` jobs in the example above.
+Each job can be configured differently.
+To illustrate this, we use the `docker` executor in the `build` job and `machine` executor in the other jobs, `deploy_staging` and `deploy_production`.

 ## Triggering Jobs

-`build` job is the default job and the only one that CircleCI runs automatically.
-In other words, CircleCI won't run `deploying_staging` and `deploy_production` when you push.

-Currently, the only way to run these jobs is calling API like the following.
+The `build` job is the default and the only one CircleCI runs automatically.
+You'll need to explicitly run any other jobs you've added.
+Currently, the only way to do that is to use the CircleCI API:

 ```YAML
 curl -u ${CIRCLE_API_TOKEN}: \